hisham1665/Multi_AI_Agent_Orchastrtated_System/README.md

-A powerful autonomous multi-agent system that builds complete software projects using AI agents working in parallel.## 🎯 TLDR - Just Run This:
+A powerful autonomous multi-agent system that builds complete software projects using AI agents working in parallel.## 🎯 TLDR - Just Run This:\

----```powershell

-python SIMPLE.py

 ## 🎯 What It Does```